Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Table NER with LLMs

-The input to the LLMs is a prompt consisting of three parts.
-Figure \ref{fig:prompt} shows an example of an input prompt.
+\paragraph{1.
+Input Prompt} Figure \ref{fig:prompt} shows an example of an input prompt.
 The instruction part of the prompt describes the task and it instructs the model how the output should be formatted.
 It is always the same for all of the models and under the different settings.
 The example part of the prompt provides a \textit{k}-shot example to the model, where $k \in \{0, 1, 3\}$.
 Each example consists of a table and an output with the annotated entities from this table.
-However, in the case of 0-shot evaluation, instead of leaving this part empty, we show the model one row of a table and 2 annotated entities as an enhanced instruction.
-We found that without any example, the models give randomly structured output which is difficult to evaluate.
-Finally, the last part of the prompt is the input table from which the model should extract the subcell entities and identify their entity types.
+Finally, the last part of the prompt is the input table from which the model should extract the entities and identify their entity types.